genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 During code generation, [view](/reference/developer/api/database/how-to/data-types/views/) and [index entities](/reference/developer/api/database/how-to/data-types/indices/) will be generated from the definitions in your application's **view-dictionary.kts** file.
 The name of each entity will be the same as the definition, but it is converted from snake case to camel case; for example, VIEW_NAME becomes ViewName.

-The generated entities are kotlin data classes and can be built using the primary constructor (so you can also import Views in your Java/Kotlin code as well).
+The generated entities are Kotlin data classes and can be built using the primary constructor (so you can also import Views in your Java/Kotlin code as well).
 Just before the object is built, it is validated to make sure all required fields have been set.

 ### Usage

-Create `alpha-view-dictionary.kts` file inside the folder *server\jvm\alpha-config\src\main\resources\cfg*.
+Create the **alpha-view-dictionary.kts** file inside the folder **server\jvm\alpha-config\src\main\resources\cfg**.

 The example below creates a view called `TRADE_VIEW`, which joins the `TRADE` table to the `INSTRUMENT` table.
-Edit *alpha–view-dictionary.kts* file and add the view on the TRADE table​
+Edit the **alpha–view-dictionary.kts** file and add the view on the TRADE table​

 ```kotlin
 views {